 Admission & parking to Summit County Italian American Festival are free.

-The annual Summit County Italian America Festival has been celebrated for more than 60 years.
+The annual Summit County Italian America Festival in Akron has been celebrated for more than 60 years.
 The festival is held by The Council of Italian-American Society every year to enjoy anything and everything Italian.
 From wine tasting to a pizza eating contest to fireworks, the Italian celebrations are three days of enjoyment for the whole family.
 Great traditional food and entertainment are something that everyone can enjoy.
 There is a homemade wine contest, Italian classics like bocce, morra and more.
 A mass is held on Sunday and after a spaghetti dinner.